una-ui/una-ui/docs/content/3.components/select.md

 ---
-description: 'NSelect component - used to create a select input.'
+description: 'NSelect component - used to create a selection input.'
 ---

 # 🟢 Select